maneesha777/Data_Analysis_projects/Olympic_Data_Analysis/README.md

 The file athlete_events.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).

 ## Notes ##
-It relies on 20 SQL Queries using this data to enhance my SQL writing skills.
+This project relies on 20 SQL Queries to enhance my SQL writing skills.